On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Acknowledgements

 \section{Acknowledgements}

 The research agenda pursued in this paper was proposed by Hiroyuki Ozaki.
 We are grateful to him for pointing out an important issue in economic dynamics.
 This research started from an acute idea proposed by Susumu Kuwata.
 We received comments from Alexander Zaslavsky and Monika Motta at the 12th AIMS Conference on Dynamical Systems, Differential Equations and Applications.
 We also received very good advice from Kenji Miyazaki at the 2018 Fall Meeting of the Japanese Economic Association.
 Keiichi Morimoto also gave us sharp comments at a workshop at Meisei University.
 Makoto Hanazono made a useful suggestion at the 2020 meeting of the Japanese Society for Mathematical Economics.
 Additionally, we received many comments and suggestions from Nobusumi Sagara, Toru Maruyama, and Chaowen Yu through private discussions.
 We would like to express our gratitude to all of them.
+We also thank the anonymous reviewers for their many suggestions.
 Of course, the author is responsible for all remaining errors.
-Finally, this work was supported by JSPS KAKENHI Grant Number JP18K12749.
+Finally, this work was supported by JSPS KAKENHI Grant Numbers JP18K12749, JP21K01403.